In This Article

 Sharing at different ages

-When another child has something your toddler really wants, your child will probably find it very hard to wait his turn.
-He might even try to get the toy any way he can.
+When another child has something your toddler really wants, your child will probably find it very hard to wait her turn.
+She might even try to get the toy any way she can, or have a tantrum if she can’t get what she wants.

-You can build your preschooler’s sharing skills by watching for good turn-taking, encouraging fairness and explaining about sharing.
+You can build your preschooler’s sharing skills by watching for and praising good turn-taking, encouraging fairness and explaining about sharing.
+Simple activities that involve sharing and taking turns like kicking soccer goals or shooting basketball hoops can be helpful.

-If there’s trouble, it can help to remind your preschooler how he would feel if someone took his toy, or didn’t let him have a turn.
-Talking to him about other people’s feelings will help him understand things from someone else’s point of view – this is also an important skill in making friends.
+If there’s trouble, it can help to remind your preschooler how she’d feel if someone took her toy, or didn’t let her have a turn.
+Talking to her about other people’s feelings will help her understand things from someone else’s point of view – this is also an important skill in making friends.

 It’s a good idea to be realistic about a preschooler’s ability to share.
 At this age, most children are still learning and can find it hard to understand other people’s thoughts and emotions.

-School-age children also have a strong sense of fairness and might not want to share a toy or a game if they think they won’t get a fair go.
-It might help to check the rules of the games your child is playing (or that your child and her friends have made up!), and reassure your child and others that they’ll all get a turn.
+School-age children also have a strong sense of fairness and might not want to share a toy or a play a game if they think they won’t get a fair go.
+It might help to check the rules of the games your child is playing, and reassure your child and others that they’ll all get a turn.

 At this age, your child will be much more patient and tolerant than he used to be.
 He’ll also be keen to do the right thing and can form more complex relationships, which really helps with the idea of sharing.
-Your child can get lots of practice sharing at school too.
+Your child can get lots of practice sharing at school too – for example, sharing pencils at his desk or sharing paints in art.